danxfisher/MeetEasier/README.md

 ### Components

-Within `components/`, each component itself is structure by it's use:

 * `flightboard/` : All components related to the flightboard or "all meeting" layout
 * `global` : Components that will be used by both layouts
 * `single-room` : All components related to the Single Room layout

 #### components/flightboard/

-Within the `components/flightboard/` folder, each individual component is broken out:

 * `board/` : Actual flightboard component itself
 * `clock/` : Clock component for the upper right hand of the display